GiorgosSarakatsanos/Grid_Web_app/manual_changelog.md

 20240709
     - Added changelog feature
     - Added new feature that allows users to create a changelog.
     - Updated dependencies to latest versions.
     - Fixed issue where the application crashed on startup.
     - Initial release.
     - Reverse numbering
     - Center the image grid
     - Removed the padding feature
     - Install the Arial font
     - Make a mark in image's preview that starts the numbering from click position

+20240710
+    - Created a mark in the click position in image preview, where the numbering will start from
+    - Fixed the position of the numbering to match exactly where the user click and match with the mark
+    - Add an exception to the "Page" mode to dont calculate the mouse position (bug fixed)
+    - Added a zoom feature to the image preview
+    - Fixed the mark for numbering to be in the click point on the image, no matter how much the zoom level is
+    - When uploaded an image, is in that level that is visible in the preview window
+    - Fixed the preview window to be in widht = 595px (actually auto) and height = 600px (based on golden ratio)
+    - I limit the mouse wheel zoom to be done only with the control key on windows and command on mac
+    - Zoom button controls added to the image preview window
+    - The green mark for numbering works only on numbering mode
+    - If the user place a green mark and choose again page mode, it clears the mark (bug fixed)